davidglezz/AvsVCEh264/README.md

 ##Build
 To build you need AMD APP SDK 2.7 or later and a compiler (Mingw, Microsoft Visual Studio 2008 or 2010)

+##AMD:
+VCE, OVC, OVE: It is unclear, in PDF documents referred to VCE (Video Codec Engine), in the libraries (OpenVideo), the prefix used is OVE_ but I can not find anything on the internet about it.
+AMD does not provide any documentation about its technology VCE, OVC or OVE

 ## TODO
 - Stdout output support.
 - Set default input switch values for Output.